GuamBoi/DiscordDevros/README.md

         self.bot = bot

     @commands.command()
-    async def hello(self, ctx, *, prompt: str = "Say Hello to the server and introduce yourself"):
+    async def hello(self, ctx, *, prompt: str = "Say Hello to the server and inttroduce yourself"):
         """Command to ask the LLM with a customizable prompt."""
         try:
             # Ask the LLM with the user-defined prompt or default if not provided